 Machinery is a Fixed Asset that assists in achieving the primary objective of the business, such as Manufacturing goods or processing raw materials.
-So, the Purchase of this Machinery will involve high costs, and the size of such Machinery will be so huge that it might take a couple of days to install it.
+So, the Purchase of this Machinery will involve high costs, and the machinery will be so large that it might take a couple of days to install.
 We need to account for all the following charges incurred by the entity to record the machinery installation in the journal entry.

 - Purchase Cost